aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.md

 Run 'verdi process report 98' to see them
 ```

-In the last part of the output of this command you can read that there are some log messages waiging for you, if you run `verdi process report <pk>`.
+In the last part of the output of this command you can read that there are some log messages waiting for you, if you run `verdi process report <pk>`.

 Finally, after figuring out the invalid parameter from the calculation output, we can clear it out from the parameters dict and see if our calculation succeeds,